Home ยป Sewing

 Free Printable Baking Gift Tags

-How to Download the Tags
+How to Download the Free Baking Gift Tags

 The printable tags are also included FOR FREE with the pattern versions of this project.
 They also include a holiday-themed set of gift tags.

-How to Get the Pattern
+How to Get the Pot Holder Sewing Pattern

 This Potholder Pattern is included in our Potholder Parade Sewing Pattern!

-UPDATE: Due to the popularity and demand for the pattern, this pattern is now offered as a full sewing pattern in our shop!!!
+This pattern is now offered as a full sewing pattern in our shop!!!
 We heard from many of you that’d you’d rather purchase a printable version than read the directions on our website.
 So we are now excited to offer the pattern to you in that format.
 You can still get the tag printable for free using the instructions above.

-Included in the Sewing Pattern
+All Style Included in the Sewing Pattern

 Stripey Pot Holder and matching Dish Towel